Luis Arraez Preview, Player Props: Marlins vs. Dodgers

 Luis Arraez vs. Dodgers Preview, Player Prop Bets - August 19

-The Miami Marlins, including Luis Arraez (.231 on-base percentage in past 10 games, 174 points below season-long percentage), battle starting pitcher Caleb Ferguson and the Los Angeles Dodgers at Dodger Stadium, Saturday at 3:00 PM ET.
+On Saturday, Luis Arraez (.238 on-base percentage in past 10 games, 166 points below season-long percentage) and the Miami Marlins play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 9:10 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Dodgers.
+He had a one-hit showing in his last game (1-for-3) against the Dodgers.

 Luis Arraez Game Info & Props vs. the Dodgers